AdobeDocs/experience-manager-cloud-service.en/help/edge/publishing.md

 >[!NOTE]
 >
->Currenlty only publications triggered from the authoring UI or workflows are supported with up to 5000 publications per day.
-Any integrations that created bulk-publication work loads are not yet supported.
+>Up to a maximum of 5000 paths published from the authoring UI or by workflows are permitted per day.
+Integrations that create bulk-publication work loads are not supported.

 ![The flow of information when publishing from AEM to Edge Delivery Services](assets/publishing-flow.png)